Roth IRA Conversion Ladder: Ultimate Tax Hack for Early Retirees?

 - You might pay more taxes — If you earn $160,000 in 2025 and convert $60,000, your taxable income that year will be $220,000.
 Roughly $55,000 would fall within the much higher 32% tax bracket.
 Instead, if you’d waited until retirement, when your total annual income was your withdrawal of $60,000, you could have avoided the 32% tax bracket entirely.

-Again, to determine whether a Roth conversion is right for you, tinker with the Roth Conversion Calculator at Personal Capital and then speak to your financial planner.
+Again, to determine whether a Roth conversion is right for you, tinker with the Roth Conversion Calculator at Empower and then speak to your financial planner.
 A successful Roth conversion ladder ensures you have enough capital to last through all retirement.

 The Bottom Line

 For something known as a “hack,” Roth IRA conversion ladders are pretty dang complex and require large amounts of capital and math.
 But if you plan to retire early, it's worth chatting about them with your financial planner.